MEI Travel Banner Ad

 Chair Hogs: What Are Cruise Lines Doing About Them?

 Ah, chair hogs.
 If you’ve been on a cruise, you’ve seen them.
-They’re usually out on the pool deck in the early morning hours, covering lounge chairs with towels and other belongings to “reserve” them and then disappearing to other parts of the ship for hours on end.
+They’re usually out on the pool deck in the early morning hours, covering lounge chairs with towels and other belongings to “reserve” them.
+They then disappear to other parts of the ship for hours on end, leaving others who arrive to the pool deck later with nowhere to sit.

 Carnival Cruise Line